xanadu-lang/xanadu-lang.github.io/xats2js/README.md

 the xats2js project under xanadu-lang.

-Xats2js is a compiler translating xatscml to JS, where XATSCML is the target language of the xatsopt compiler (which translates ATS3(that is, the 3rd edition of ATS) into XATSCML).
+Xats2js is a compiler translating xatscml to JS, where XATSCML is the target language of the xatsopt compiler for translating ATS3 (i.e., the 3rd edition of ATS) into XATSCML.

 ## [docgen](./docgen)